-Caitlin serves as Consulting Beverage Director for the Ace Hotel in Chicago where she oversees beverage programs for City Mouse, Waydown and the hotel’s F&B. She previously helmed the much-lauded Mission District bar Trick Dog.
+Caitlin is a beverage and bar consultant living with her wife in Chicago.
+She was previously the beverage director of Ace Hotel in Chicago and before that helmed the much-lauded Mission District bar Trick Dog.
 There, she led the bar to an incredible list of accolades including Tales of the Cocktail’s Best Bar Team (2014) and Bar Fight Champion (2014), a James Beard finalist nomination for Outstanding Bar Program (2015) and two consecutive years on Drinks International “World’s 50 Best Bars” list.
 She was named Food & Wine’s Best New Mixologist (2014) and National Speed Rack Champion (2014).
 She has also consulted for notable programs such as Mexico City’s Limantour Roma (Drinks International “World’s 50 Best Bars” list #11, 2018) where she helped launch a new menu.
+Caitlin is currently creating a training and mentorship program for queer youth in Chicago looking to break into the world of cocktail bars.

 seminar production coordinator